Analysis | Copying the GOP, Democrats focus on data exchange with Dean leading the charge

 Dean is testing that cooperate-better adage as the chairman of a private company that is serving as a data exchange for Democratic campaigns, committees and left-leaning groups.
-The company, DDex, is the upshot of several election cycles in which Democrats felt they were well behind Republican counterparts in reaching out to their voters and persuading those on the fence to join their cause.
+The company, Democratic Data Exchange, is the upshot of several election cycles in which Democrats felt they were well behind Republican counterparts in reaching out to their voters and persuading those on the fence to join their cause.

 The goal is to make Democrats, up and down the ballot, smarter and faster about the mechanics of winning elections with the most precise information possible.

-Complicated campaign finance laws prohibit candidates and national party committees from coordinating their data with outside groups that raise money from unlimited sources, so that meant at key points in campaigns some groups knew that a certain bloc of support was crumbling but the candidate’s campaign would be flying blind, unaware of a fatal flaw.
+Complicated campaign finance laws prohibit candidates and national party committees from coordinating their data with outside groups that raise money from unlimited sources.
+That meant that at key points in campaigns, some groups knew that a certain bloc of support was crumbling but the candidate’s campaign would be flying blind, unaware of a fatal flaw.

-Democrats believe this played a key role in their 2016 losses and, even though it was an overall successful midterm election two years ago, also led to a few losses in states that they could have won in 2018.
+Democrats believe this played a key role in their 2016 losses and, even though it was an overall successful midterm election two years ago, also led to a few losses in states they could have won in 2018.

-Dean thinks DDex’s work can harness the 2018 momentum and the energy from some state and local races last year, along with good early signs in this year’s presidential and congressional races.
+Dean thinks the Democratic Data Exchange’s work can harness the 2018 momentum and the energy from some state and local races last year, along with good early signs in this year’s presidential and congressional races.

-He said it played a key role in helping Gov. Andy Beshear (D) eke out a win last fall in Kentucky and he is particularly bullish on Georgia, a fast-growing state with many new voters where there are two Senate races that could determine the majority.
+He said it played a key role in helping Gov. Andy Beshear (D) eke out a win last fall in Kentucky, and he is particularly bullish on Georgia, a fast-growing state with many new voters where there are two Senate races that could determine the majority.

 “We can’t possibly win Georgia without this,” Dean said in an interview Friday.